The rules surrounding welfare benefit entitlement and students

 rearrange your hours of study to fit around a job.

-Allowance (ESA) are sources of support for people with an illness
+a source of support for people with an illness or disability

-or disability that affects their ability to work.
-If you already
+that affects their ability to work.
+If you already claim one of

-claim one of these benefits, you may be able to carry on getting it
+these benefits, you may be able to carry on getting it as a

 If you are eligible for benefits, Jobcentre